The Complete Guide to Shopify Inventory Management for 2021

-Shopify recently announced that the company has surpassed one million merchants worldwide on its platform.
-Several ecommerce companies turn to the platform to run their online stores because of the flexibility and tools it provides to help businesses of all sizes scale.
+Shopify recently announced that the company has surpassed over one million merchants worldwide on its platform.
+These businesses, located in more than 175 countries, turn to Shopify to run their online stores because of the flexibility and tools it provides to help businesses of all sizes scale.

 The proof is in the numbers — Shopify merchants’ online sales growth was 59%, more than double the growth of the global ecommerce market.

-One of the most important areas that Shopify supports merchants in is with inventory management.
+One of the most important aspects of a Shopify merchant’s success is its inventory management.
 Inventory management is a critical aspect of any ecommerce company, and those that don’t establish a solid foundation for tracking inventory and accurately reflecting availability on online stores can run into several problems.

 Why is inventory management important on Shopify?

-Having a clear and organized idea of inventory helps prevent loss from theft, returns, and spoilage.
+Having a clear and organized idea of inventory helps prevent loss from misplaced items, returns, and spoilage.
 It also reduces overall inventory costs, optimizes fulfillment, and paves the way for better customer service.

 - Customer behaviors and preferences